 Reports to be submitted to the Commission shall be expressed in euro and in addition, to the extent required, in the relevant currencies as set out in Annexes II, III and IV.
 These reports may be drawn from financial statements or reports denominated in other currencies.
 Unless otherwise set out in the relevant Annex, the amounts denominated in a currency other than euro, shall be converted into euro at the ECB Exchange Rate as of the last day of the relevant reporting period (for stock or outstanding amounts) or at the applicable ECB Exchange Rate as of the date of the relevant event (for example approvals, signatures, disbursements).

+The reports shall be submitted to the Commission in English.

-In addition, once a year from 2024 until 2028, the Implementing Partner may provide the Commission information on barriers to investment encountered when carrying out Operations.
+In addition, once a year from [2026] until 2028, the Implementing Partner may provide the Commission information on barriers to investment encountered when carrying out Operations.

 The Parties shall endeavour to agree appropriate and reasonable modifications to the reporting provisions under this Agreement during the implementation of the InvestEU Fund should the Parties, the European Parliament, the European Court of Auditors or other controlling body so require and to promote close collaboration and exchange of information between their officials.